Jeswanth21001768/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 80

-Force cursor to beginning of first line
+Force the cursor to the beginning of the first line

 C0

-Force cursor to beginning of second line
+Force the cursor to the beginning of the second line

 38